taxprofiler/taxpasta/paper/paper.md

 into another format and/or merge multiple profiles into a single table, such as the Krakentools companion package [@lu_metagenome_2022], these are often focused on the specific tool or family of tools.
-Thus, users would have to become proficient in yet another piece of software per tool or family of tools that they want to use.
+Thus, users would have to become proficient in yet another piece of software per tool or family of tools just for consistent output files.

 [^8]: <https://github.com/bioboxes/rfc/tree/master/data-format>
 [^9]: <https://en.wikipedia.org/wiki/Unix_philosophy#Origin>
 [^11]: <https://library.qiime2.org/plugins/>

-Reading a wide range of formats of primarily shotgun-metagenomic profiling tools and formats is supported by TAXPASTA, and it is designed to be used as a building block in metagenomic analysis workflows.
+TAXPASTA supports reading a wide range of formats of primarily shotgun-metagenomic profiling tools and formats, and it is designed to be used as a building block in metagenomic analysis workflows.
 At the time of writing, it is able to read profiles from nine different profilers, namely Bracken [@lu_bracken_2017], Centrifuge [@kim_centrifuge_2016], DIAMOND